 A shareholder may lose money by investing in the Fund (investment risk).
 The Fund is actively managed and the decisions by the Investment Adviser may cause the Fund to incur losses or miss profit opportunities (management risk).
 Price movements may occur due to factors affecting individual companies, such as the issuance of an unfavorable earnings report, or other events affecting particular industries or the equity market as a whole (equity securities risk).
 The value of securities held by the Fund may fall due to changing economic, political, regulatory or market conditions, or due to a company's or issuer's individual situation.
 Natural disasters, the spread of infectious illness and other public health emergencies, recession, terrorism and other unforeseeable events may lead to increased market volatility and may have adverse effects on world economies and markets generally (market risk).
 In the normal course of business, the Fund invests in securities and enters into transactions where risks exist due to assumption of large positions in securities of a small number of issuers (non-diversification risk).
-There are certain risks associated with investing in foreign securities not present in domestic investments, including, but not limited to, recovery of tax withheld by foreign jurisdictions (foreign investment risk).
-The Fund's shareholders may be adversely impacted by asset allocation decisions made by an investment adviser whose discretionary clients make up a large percentage of the Fund's shareholders (shareholder concentration risk).
-The extent of the Fund's exposure to these risks in respect to these financial assets is included in their value as recorded in the Fund's Statement of Assets and Liabilities.
+There are certain risks associated with investing in foreign securities not present in domestic investments, including, but not limited to, recovery of tax withheld by foreign iurisdictions (foreign investment risk).
+The Fund's shareholders may be adversely impacted by asset allocation decisions made by an investment adviser whose discretionary clients make up a large percentage of the Fund's shareholders (large shareholder risk).
+The Fund invests in large cap company securities, which may underperform other funds during periods when the Fund's large cap securities are out of favor (large cap company risk).
+The extent of the Fund's exposure to these risks in respect to these financial assets is included in their value as recorded in the Fund's Statement of Assets. and Liabilities.